ekmartinez/synfo/README.md

-# synfo - Quick Summaries of Local Machine Specs.
+# synfo - Summaries of Local Machine Specs

 This system utility tool will be very useful for IT personnel and other enthusiasts.
 It provides a quick and easy way to see basic system information like CPU, RAM, swap & hard drive utilization.
 Very handy when having access to a graphical user interface is just not possible.